diptiaswath/usedCarPricesPrediction/README.md

 -   **Reports:** **a)** README.md **b)** Used Cars Price Prediction.docx for a word document of the full report

-## Deep Dives with Data: Unveiling Insights with the CRISP-DM Framework
+## Deep Dives: Unveiling Insights with the CRISP-DM Framework

 ## Business Use Case: Predicting Used Car Prices